DeWalt vs Milwaukee: Which Power Tool Brand is Better in 2023?

-The basic DeWalt warranty protects all of their power tools for a period of three years from purchase.
+The basic DeWalt warranty protects all of their power tools for a period of 3 years from purchase.
 This warranty covers defects from faulty materials or workmanship but does not cover normal wear and tear or tool abuse.
-If your tool meets the requirements, DeWalt will repair the tool without charge.
+DeWalt will repair the tool without charge if your tool meets the requirements.

 DeWalt vs Milwaukee: Customer Service

-As tool companies known for supplying professionals, both of these brands offer top-notch customer service.
+As tool companies known for supplying professionals, both brands offer top-notch customer service.

-DeWalt has an online portal that allows you to begin repairs, register a tool, or even find replacement parts.
-But they take 24 hours or longer to respond once you start the wheels in motion, which can be annoying for someone who’s in need of immediate help.
+DeWalt has an online portal that allows you to begin repairs, register a tool, or find replacement parts.
+But they take 24 hours or longer to respond once you start the wheels in motion, which can be annoying for someone who needs immediate help.